-At first sight Jonas Staal, with his closely cropped hair, piercing eyes and impassioned talk, could be mistaken for a radical.
+At first sight Jonas Staal, with his shaven head, piercing eyes and impassioned talk, could be mistaken for a radical.

 The artist-activist, who formally opened his political installation on banned organisations in the Kochi-Muziris Biennale at Aspinwall House on Thursday, represents a pursuit rarely encountered in this part of the world.

 He, along with colleague Younes Bouadi, is planning to organise the third ‘New World Summit’ of outlawed organisations at the biennale site in March 2013 on the theme ‘History according to resistance movements’.

 “It will be a supplementary history,” he says.

 While the first ‘New World Summit’ was held in Berlin in May 2012, the second will be get under way at Leiden, Netherlands on December 29, two weeks from now.